nosarthur/nosarthur.github.io/_posts/2017-10-21-diamond-sutra.md

 In this post, I will provide an English translation of the sutra based on Kumarajiva's version.
 I will keep the translation simple and concise thus it is not a literal translation.
-Famous sentences will be in bold and translated in full though.
+Famous sentences will be in bold and translated in full.

 There are two difficulties in the translation

 * Ancient Chinese differs from modern Chinese
 * The same Chinese character / Sanskrit word could refer to different concepts

 Thus I cannot guarantee my translation is correct.
 When in doubt, I also consult the Chinese version by Xuanzang, whose translation is more literal.